ahmetbozaci/recovon-backend/README.md

 Give a ⭐️ if you like this project!

+## 📝 License

+This project is [MIT](./MIT.md) licensed.

 ## Acknowledgments

 - A special thanks to Microverse for inspiring this project.
 We are indebted to you all at Microverse
-- A special thanks goes to all our peers at Microverse for being there for us.
+- A special thanks goes Learning partners, Standup and morning session team.

-## 📝 License

-This project is [MIT](./MIT.md) licensed.
+- Thanks to [Murat Korkmaz](https://www.behance.net/muratk). for the Project Design from [Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)